If we are being truly honest, the holiday season can be a very awkward time.

 There is nothing wrong with a little silence.
 It’s okay if there isn’t a lot of talk.
 It’s only in the silence that we can take in the energy, take in the overall scene, and make room for being present with each other.
 Don’t feel like you need to say something; just sit back and enjoy the overall vibe.

 Be aware beforehand of the really charged or fear-filled topics.
 Before a party or gathering, set up some ways you will handle these conversations if they come up.
 For instance be sure to use I statements.
 “I am heartbroken by the racism, the accusations of sexual assault and bulling.
 I am hurting for my more vulnerable friends and so it’s very saddening for me to talk with you about this.
 But I would like to talk with you, I really want to ask you about your summer vacation…”

 4. Aim to make the holiday event about connection

 Connection is easy when you have common ground, so know where that ground is.
 I don’t mean the superficial ones—like, you both have dogs—but what is really true about this relationship?
 Tip: Most of us can all connect at the level of loving.
 For example: “We both try our best to love humanity, sometimes they are even better at this than I am… I can love that they are a good person, who really extends themselves to love most of the time…” Most of us on either side are feeling battered and wounded.
 18 months of insanity, and many more to go.
 So talk about what you both love.

 5. Action can be better than words

 Holidays events are awesome to engage in activity.
 Seeing choir events, visiting gardens full of holiday lights, wandering down streets with window displays.
 Engage together in activities.
 Plan them ahead of time, or bring them to the party and let the host know you are going to lead some games.
 You can also listen to music, go bowling, sing carols, etc.

 Enjoy the holidays.
-If you booze, eat and sugar yourself into oblivion, come join us for the Delicious Body class in January!
+If you booze, eat and sugar yourself into oblivion, come join us for the Embodiment class in January!